ammrat13/gba-cross-lib-doc/README.md

 even a standard library.
 Nonetheless, it can compile simple games, such as the ones developed in Georgia Tech's CS 2110.

+Below, I detail how to build a GCC-based toolchain.
+The stock `arm-none-eabi-gcc` compiler works as well.
+However, `clang` does not since it doesn't support interworking.

 ## Directory Structure
 The directory structure that I used when making this library and that I wrote